EdgyEggplant/AdaptiveIS/README.md

 Adaptive importance sampling is a variance reduction technique in Monte Carlo simulations.
 Although it is more computationally intensive than a crude Monte Carlo simulation, the convergence to the expected value is faster over the same number of iterations.

-As an example, consider estimating the probability that the mean of three iid uniform random variables is at least 0.85:
+As an example, consider estimating the probability that the mean of three iid uniform random variables is at least 0.85.
+Writing the probability as the expected value of an indicator function, we get:

 ```julia
 using AdaptiveIS